 The exact modification of DNA sequences found in live cells is made possible by genome editing (GED) technology (Ma et al., 2015).
 This has transformed our ability to study gene function and develop novel therapeutic strategies.
 ZFNs , TALENs, and CRISPR/Cas9 are the three most sophisticated Genomic editing technology ( Siva et al., 2021).
 Because of its adaptability, efficiency, and user-friendliness, CRISPR/Cas9 is the most widely utilized GED technology (Zhu et al.,2022; Arora et al., 2017).
 The field of gene or cell treatment is always changing, and Considerable progress has been achieved recently in the creation of CRISPR-based various clinical trials.
 There are several ways that GED technologies can be applied to cure human illnesses (Li et al., 2020).
 It can be used, for instance, to treat mutations that cause disease, including those in tumor suppressor genes or cardiovascular conditions such as hypertrophic cardiomyopathy and long QT syndrome.
 It can also be used to address genetic disorders like these, remove faulty genes, and introduce new genes into cells.
 Cystic fibrosis and sickle cell anemia.
 Additionally, it has the ability to target genes linked to neurodegenerative illnesses including Huntington's and Alzheimer's.
 Finally, it can produce cells that are immune to viral illnesses like Hepatitis B and HIV (BED) (Gaudelli et al., 2017), (PED) (Anzalone et al., 2019), and (epi-GED) (Goell et al , 2021) are now included in the CRISPR-based GED approaches.
-Each of these approaches has unique advantages and disadvantages and may be useful in particular situations..This highlights the significance of AI in the process of creating decisions that are suitable and specially designed to handle various scenarios in the GED process.
+Each of these approaches has unique advantages and disadvantages and may be useful in particular situations.
+This highlights the significance of AI in the process of creating decisions that are suitable and specially designed to handle various scenarios in the GED process.

-Figure 2 :- Gene editing through Machine Learning
+Figure 2 :- Gene editing through Machine Learning.
+Source: ( )